Education Quarterly Reviews

 The Open Access Publishing refers to the free availability of peer-reviewed papers on the worldwide internet, permitting any users to read, download, copy, distribute, print, search, or link to the full manuscripts.
 However, you must give appropriate credit, provide the link to the license, and indicate if changes were made.
 You may so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 The Open Access Policy grants AIOR Journals the right to license articles for free use.
-Alternatively, the authors (or their institution or funding agency) pay a publication fee to finance the operation of the journals.

 Copyright of all articles published in the AIOR journal are retained by the authors, with first publication rights granted to the AIOR.
 The AIOR is not responsible for subsequent uses of the work.
 All articles are published under the Creative Commons Attribution (CC-BY) license.